corefan/xenko-docs/en/manual/input/sensors.md

 ## Check if a sensor is available

-Before you get the value of a sensor, check that the sensor is available in the device.
-To do this, check the sensor you want to use isn't null.
+Before you get the value of a sensor, check that the sensor is available in the device (ie not null).
 For example, to check if the compass is available:

 ```cs
 var hasCompass = Input.Compass != null;